© Crown copyright 2021

 Who should be at work

-When deciding who can work from home, you could consider:
+For employees working from home, you could consider:

 - monitoring the wellbeing of people working from home and how to help them stay connected